Chernobyl: Why did the nuclear reactor explode and could it happen again?

 So we will continue to harness the power of the atom and we will get better.
 We have to.

-Updated 2:50 p.m.
-PT: Clarified final paragraph is not an argument against nuclear energy.
+Updates, 2:50 p.m.
+PT: Clarifies final paragraph is not an argument against nuclear energy; 4:30 p.m., June 6: Updates nuclear energy discussion.

 Starlink satellites have astronomers sounding alarm: SpaceX plan to bring broadband to rural areas comes with unintended side effects, they say.